alecc08/comfyui-mcp/README.md

 2. This server loads your selected workflow (or default), injects parameters, and queues it to ComfyUI
 3. Each request is stored in memory with prompt details, dimensions, workflow name, and timestamp
 4. ComfyUI generates the image using your local GPU/models
-5. The server retrieves and returns the image to your AI assistant
+5. The server fetches images from ComfyUI and caches them to disk
+6. The server returns HTTP URLs (via built-in proxy server) instead of base64
+7. Your AI assistant fetches images directly via HTTP for efficient transfer
-6. View request history anytime to recover lost prompt IDs or review past generations
+8. View request history anytime to recover lost prompt IDs or review past generations

 ## Features

 - 🎨 **Multiple Workflows**: Store and switch between multiple ComfyUI workflows at runtime
 - 🗂️ **Workflow Management**: List available workflows and select which one to use for each generation
 - 🔄 **Asynchronous Execution**: Queue workflows and retrieve results when ready
-- 🖼️ **Direct Image Access**: Fetch generated images as base64-encoded data
+- 🖼️ **Efficient Image Delivery**: Built-in HTTP proxy server for fast image transfer via URLs (no base64 overhead)
+- 💾 **Disk-based Caching**: Images cached locally for quick repeated access
 - ⚙️ **Flexible Parameters**: Inject prompt, negative prompt, width, height into your workflows
 - 📜 **Request History**: Track all generations with workflow name, prompts, dimensions, and timestamps
 - 🔌 **Easy Integration**: Works with any MCP-compatible client via `npx` command